-I felt a strong connection to the project that the government is putting in place and I am satisfied.
-Certain contributions were really excellent.
-It was time to put forth a clear message about our energy transition and what that entails.
+The essence of his reported remarks on whether he was surprised by the quantity and quality of suggestions received with the publication of the Livre Blanc were that Prince Albert felt a strong connection to the project that the government is putting in place and is satisfied particularly with certain contributions that he found really excellent – at the same time emphasizing it was time to put forth a clear message about the Principality’s energy transition and what that entails:

 - about how things will be put into place;

 - and how to accelerate toward them in order to obtain the objectives, no matter the effort, no matter that Monaco is a small country.

 Hello Monaco notes that the Livre Blanc mentions a public building to be modelled in the field of renewable energy and the Prince has been queried as to which one exactly, assuming that there were two possibilities under review.
 The only clue from the Prince’s reported answers on this is that it would be an existing old building, remodelled and extended into adjacent free space.
 Interesting – we must wait and see which one.

 Hello Monaco has reported before on the proposed cable-car gondolas from Jardin Exotique to the Rock connecting through Fontvieille Commercial Centre.
 On this, the Prince’s thoughts remain consistently supportive of the potential opportunity to remove tens of thousands of cars a year from Monaco traffic.
 Reports mention that a station at Brasca could have the gondolas travelling above private property – so this poses an issue for discussion.